 Can you plant pumpkins and zucchinis together?

-Zucchinis and pumpkins are bad neighbors as they come from the same plant family.
+Zucchinis and pumpkins are bad companions as they come from the same plant family.
 However, if you otherwise ensure a wide variety in the bed and sufficient fertilization (both plants are heavy feeders), it should not be a problem to plant them next to each other.

-Are pumpkins and tomatoes good neighbors?
+Are pumpkins and tomatoes good companions?

 Pumpkins and tomatoes are also not supposed to be good neighbors.
 However, if you take care to plant otherwise weak to medium growers in the bed and fertilize them sufficiently, it should not be a problem to plant pumpkins next to tomatoes.